Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 Go to Rad Pro's settings, select “Geiger tube”, “Conversion factor”, and select the option that matches the Geiger-Müller tube installed in your device.

-Within the “Geiger tube” settings, select “HV Profile” and choose an appropriate HV profile: “Energy-saving” is best for measuring background levels of radiation; “Factory default” is the profile from the original firmware and consumes considerably more power.
+Within the “Geiger tube” settings, select “HV Profile” and choose an appropriate HV profile: “Energy-saving” is best for measuring background levels of radiation; if the previous profile does not produce any clicks, select “Energy-saving alt.” - **WARNING:** do not use “Energy-saving alt.” if “Energy-saving” works; “Factory default” is the profile from the original firmware and consumes considerably more power.

 If your device produces spontaneous key presses by itself, select the “Energy-saving” HV profile to fix this problem.